DmetroSK/Tic-Tac-Toe/README.md

 <br>

-Download this apk file to your android device.
+Download this jar file to your computer.